Dijet and electroweak limits on a $Z'$ boson coupled to quarks: Conclusions

 We have analyzed the current state of the experimental collider searches for dijet resonances, and compared them with the electroweak constraints on a $Z'$ boson.
 Notably, the LHC experiments now provide the leading constraints not only at masses of several TeV, but also on electroweak scale dijet resonances, thanks to the advent of new trigger pathways and advanced data reconstruction methods.

-In addition, the ATLAS and CMS experiments are also placing direct dijet bounds on resonances below 100~GeV, where legacy measurements from LEP experiments, constraints from $\Upsilon$ measurements, and indirect limits on charged anomalons compete for the strongest sensitivity.
+In addition, the ATLAS and CMS experiments are also placing direct dijet bounds on resonances below 100~GeV, where legacy measurements from LEP experiments, constraints from $\Upsilon$ meson measurements, and indirect limits on charged anomalons compete for the strongest sensitivity.
 We have emphasized that in gauged $U(1)_B$ models where the fermion sector obeys the orthogonality condition in Eq.~(\ref{eq:trace}), the kinetic mixing between SM and $Z'$ gauge bosons is finite and only logarithmically sensitive to the anomalon masses.
-Our summary of collider constraints is shown in Fig.~\ref{fig:bounds2}, which best illustrates the overlapping bounds below 100~GeV.
+Moverover, the contribution of the anomalons to the exotic decay $Z \to Z'_B \gamma$ also follows non-decoupling behavior of chiral fermions, reducing the sensitivity on their mass scale.
+Thus, the coupling-mass plot, which is an insightful way of presenting the collider limits on dijet resonances, also allows a meaningful comparison with the low-energy data.
+Our summary of collider constraints, shown in Figure~\ref{fig:bounds2}, also includes the competing bounds from modifications to the properties of the $Z$ and $\Upsilon$ due to the $Z'_B$, as well as the indirect limits from the Yukawa couplings of the anomalons.

-We have also emphasized that, like the SM, the underlying chiral structure of the $U(1)_B$ symmetry is characterized by a single VEV, and hence the $Z'_B$, $\phi^0$, and anomalon masses cannot be arbitrarily decoupled from each other without violating perturbative unitarity.
-In the coupling versus mass plane, the improving constraints continue to probe higher scales of $U(1)$ symmetry breaking, as evident from the diagonal lines corresponding to constant $m_f$ anomalon masses in Fig.~\ref{fig:bounds2}.
+We have also emphasized that, like the SM, the underlying chiral structure of the $U(1)_B$ symmetry is characterized by a single VEV, and hence the $Z'_B$ and anomalon masses cannot be arbitrarily decoupled from each other without violating perturbative unitarity.
+In the coupling versus mass plane, the improving constraints continue to probe higher scales of $U(1)$ symmetry breaking, as evident from the diagonal lines corresponding to constant $m_f$ anomalon masses in Figure~\ref{fig:bounds2}.
 The possible sensitivity improvements from collider searches for anomalons as well as signals of the symmetry breaking sector (see, {\it e.g.}~Ref.~\cite{Duerr:2017whl}) are left for future work.

-{\it Acknowledgments: } FY is supported by the Cluster of Excellence PRISMA$^+$, ``Precision Physics, Fundamental Interactions and Structure of Matter'' (EXC 2118/1) within the German Excellence Strategy (project ID 39083149).
+{\it Acknowledgments: } FY is supported by the Cluster of Excellence PRISMA$^+$, ``Precision Physics, Fundamental Interactions and Structure of Matter'' (EXC 2118/1) within the German Excellence Strategy (project ID 390831469).
 Fermilab is administered by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.